 The Taxable Person shall keep organized records, Tax Invoices and books of accounts related to imports or Supply of Goods or Services and shall present these records, invoices or books to the Authority upon request.
 The Regulations shall specify the records, books, durations and terms and conditions for maintenance of these records.

 The Law describes the penalties that could be imposed for non-compliance.
-These includes the penalties for failing to apply for registration, i.e up to BHD 10,000.
-The following violations could be treated as tax evasion according to Article 63 of Decree Law:
+These include the penalties for failing to apply for registration, i.e up to BHD 10,000.
+The following violations could be treated as tax evasion according to Article 63 of Decree-Law: